 Robert, you have mischaracterized the present state of the American Church.
 Very few churches these days lovingly warn lost people about the reality of sin, judgment, and Hell.
-Sadly, many churches these days have compromised the truth about God's holiness, righteousness, and justice and have replaced the truth with messages that will placate the minds of people like yourself with a false, all-loving god who turns a blind eye to sin, but leaves your soul destined for Hell.
+Sadly, many churches these days have compromised the truth about God's holiness, righteousness, and justice and have replaced the truth with messages that will placate the minds of people like yourself with a false, all-loving god who turns a blind eye to sin but leaves your soul destined for Hell.

 And contrary to the goals of many segments (certainly not all) of the American Church, Living Waters does not exist to convince people to join a religion.
 The goal of the ministry is not to convince you to attend church on Sunday, so you can live like hell Monday through Saturday (by definition, hypocrisy).
-On the contrary: the goal is to do what Jesus did--to bring the Law of God and the consequences of sin to the proud, and to bring the grace of God and the gospel of Jesus Christ to the humble.
+On the contrary: the goal is to do what Jesus did--to take the Law of God and the consequences of sin to the proud and to take the grace of God and the gospel of Jesus Christ to the humble.
 The goal is to see sinners like ourselves come to genuine repentance and faith in the Lord Jesus Christ.

-Although you would not show enough respect for God to capitalize the word "God," you insist that we should tell people to love God.
+Although you would not show enough respect for God to capitalize the word, "God," you insist that we should tell people to love God.
 Then allow me to ask you, Robert: do you love God?

 If your answer is "yes," then I hope you will consider the words of Jesus--the sinless Son of God--God in the flesh.
-Jesus said, "If you love me, you will keep my commandments" (John 14:15).
+Jesus said, "If you love me, you will keep my commandments," (John 14:15).

 If you love Jesus, you will keep His commands.
 This is not to say any of us can or will obey Him perfectly.
 All have sinned and fall short of the glory of God (Romans 3:23).
 But if we truly love God--and we can only love God because He first loved us ("In this the love of God was made manifest among us, that God sent his only Son into the world, so that we might live through him.
 In this is love, not that we have loved God but that he loved us and sent his Son to be the propitiation for our sins" [1 John 4:9-10])--we will grow in our love for Him, loving the things He loves and hating the things He hates.

 Do you love God, Robert?
 Then you must obey one of the first commands Jesus uttered to the masses.
-Jesus said, "The time is fulfilled, and the kingdom of God is at hand; repent and believe in the gospel" (Mark 1:15).
+Jesus said, "The time is fulfilled, and the kingdom of God is at hand; repent and believe in the gospel," (Mark 1:15).

 Robert, you took the time to read the gospel tract and share your thoughts.
 Again, I appreciate that.
-In your correspondence to the ministry you questioned whether or not your e-mail would be read and taken seriously.
+In your correspondence to the ministry, you questioned whether or not your e-mail would be read and taken seriously.
 I hope my written response alleviates both of those concerns.

 In turn, I hope you have taken the time to read to this point.
 If so, I ask that you stay with me just a bit longer.
 I care about you as a human being.
-The likelihood is that we will not meet, in person, this side of eternity.
+The likelihood is that we will not meet in person this side of eternity.
 And where you spend eternity is of concern to me.
 I don't want you to perish in your sins and spend eternity in Hell.

 Robert, you must repent of (turn away from) your sins against God.
 Everything you have ever done in thought, word, or deed that is contrary to the moral Law of God is sin.
 What you read on the back of the Trillion-Dollar Bill is true.
 If you've ever lied, stolen, or looked with lust God will find you guilty of breaking His Law.
-Because God is good, He will punish your sins against Him; and the punishment God has ascribed for sin is eternity in Hell.
+Because God is good, He will punish your sins against Him, and the punishment God has ascribed for sin is eternity in Hell.

-The good news is that God provided only one way for you to escape His just and holy wrath, and the punishment you deserve for your sins against God.
+The good news is that God provided only one way for you to escape His just and holy wrath and the punishment you deserve for your sins against God.

 Two thousand years ago, God the Father sent His Son to earth in the person of Jesus Christ--fully God and fully Man, yet without sin.
 Unlike you and me, Robert, He never once violated the Law of God in thought, word, or deed.
 He couldn't, for He was God in the flesh.
 He was born of the virgin, just as the prophets said He would be 750 years before His physical birth.

 Jesus lived the perfect life neither you nor I can live.
-During that time He both proved and affirmed His deity--that He is God.
+During that time, He both proved and affirmed His deity--that He is God.
 He performed many miracles.
 He healed the sick.
 He raised the dead.
 He knew the thoughts of people before a word came out of their mouth.
 He was the Messiah.
 He was the Lamb of God who takes away the sins of the world.
 There was never one like Him before He came to earth, and there has been none like Him since that time.
 He is the Son of God--the Lord.

 About 30-33 years into His earthly existence, He voluntarily went to the cross.
 He shed His innocent blood.
 He suffered and died a horrible, bloody death He did not deserve in order to take upon Himself the punishment you and I rightly deserve for our sins against God.
 Then, three days later, He rose from the grave, forever defeating sin and death.
 He is alive today, seated at the right hand of God the Father, in power.
 And He will return at a time of the Father's choosing.

-What God, therefore, commands of you and me, Robert, is that we repent--that we turn from our sin; and by faith, and by faith alone, receive Jesus Christ as Lord and Savior.
-Jesus said, "I am the way, and the truth, and the life; no one comes to the Father but through Me" (John 14:6).
+What God, therefore, commands of you and me, Robert, is that we repent--that we turn from our sin and by faith and by faith alone receive Jesus Christ as Lord and Savior.
+Jesus said, "I am the way, and the truth, and the life; no one comes to the Father but through Me," (John 14:6).

 Living Waters exists, Robert, because we love God and we love people.
 We love you, Robert.

 You describe yourself as a 23-year-old, spiritual yet confused, non-Christian.
-My prayer for you is that the Lord would use what you read on the gospel tract and what you've read in this post to soften your heart towards Him, extending to you the priceless and matchless gift of eternal life, through Jesus Christ the Lord.
+My prayer for you is that the Lord would use what you read on the gospel tract and what you've read in this post to soften your heart towards Him, extending to you the priceless and matchless gift of eternal life through Jesus Christ the Lord.
 My prayer is that God--by His love, grace, and mercy--will remove the spiritual blinders from your eyes, giving you redeemed eyes to see the truth.

 Many are praying for you now, Robert.
 Please repent and believe the gospel while God has given you time.